AlchemistSimulator/Alchemist/src/orchid/resources/wiki/usage/smartcam.md

 Single capabilities are expressed as _Actions_.

 #### Vision
-The most basic example of a camera is a _Node_ containing a _Reaction_ with the _See_ action.
-Note: the _See_ action currently only works in 2D environments supporting euclidean geometry, for example _Continuous2DEnvironment_ and _Rectangular2DEnvironment_.
+The most basic example of a camera is a _Node_ containing a _Reaction_ with the _CameraSee_ action.
+Note: the _CameraSee_ action currently only works in 2D environments supporting euclidean geometry, for example _Continuous2DEnvironment_ and _Rectangular2DEnvironment_.
-The _See_ action requires 3 parameters to be defined in this order: the distance of the field of view, its angle in degrees, and the name of the _Molecule_ which will contain the ouput, namely a list of the nodes contained in the field of view which is updated each time the action is triggered.
+The _CameraSee_ action requires 3 parameters to be defined in this order: the distance of the field of view, its angle in degrees, and the name of the _Molecule_ which will contain the ouput, namely a list of the nodes contained in the field of view which is updated each time the action is triggered.
 Optionally a fourth parameter can be defined in order to filter the output.
 Such parameter is expected to be the name of a _Molecule_ which has to be contained in a _Node_ for it to be visible, e.g. if it is "wanted" then only nodes containing